 Information collected by Tourism NT is only for purposes related to its core functions and activities.
 Tourism NT’s core function is to market the Northern Territory as a travel destination.

-Tourism NT may use personal information to contact the individual for direct marketing or market research purposes.
+Tourism NT may use personal information or personal data to contact the individual for direct marketing or market research purposes.

-Tourism NT uses personal information for statistical purposes.
+Tourism NT uses personal information and personal data for statistical purposes.
 Where information is used for statistical purposes, all information capable of identifying an individual user will be removed.
-Statistics compiled from personal information may be made public, however no information enabling identification of any individual will be included in such statistical material.
+Statistics compiled from personal information and personal data may be made public, however no information enabling identification of any individual will be included in such statistical material.

-Tourism NT uses personal information to learn more about people using its websites and social media.
+Tourism NT uses personal information and personal data to learn more about people using its websites and social media.
 Tourism NT may collect, collate, and analyse this information to better understand and target its users and audience.
 Tourism NT may use this information to specifically target messages to users.

 IP addresses are used to analyse trends, administer the site, track users’ movement, and gather broad demographic information for aggregate use.
 IP addresses are not linked to personally identifiable information.

-- Tourism NT commercial and corporate offices located both nationally and overseas;
+- Tourism NT commercial and corporate offices located in the UK;

-- Travel industry partners such as airlines, online travel agents and booking sites;
+- UK-based travel industry partners such as airlines, online travel agents and booking sites;

-- Third parties under contract to Tourism NT.
+- UK-based third parties under contract to Tourism NT.

-All parties with access to this information will manage it in line with Tourism NT’s policies and applicable legislation.
+All parties with access to this information will manage it in line with Tourism NT’s policies and applicable laws.

-Tourism NT will not disclose personal information for any reason other than the above situations without consent, unless disclosure is to prevent a threat to life or serious illness, required by law or for investigation proceedings of reasonably suspected unlawful activity.
+Tourism NT will not disclose personal information and personal data for any reason other than the above situations without consent, unless disclosure is to prevent a threat to life or serious illness, required by law or for investigation proceedings of reasonably suspected unlawful activity.

-If at any point Tourism NT decides to use personally identifiable information in a manner different from that stated at the time it was collected, all affected users will be notified.
+If at any point Tourism NT decides to use personally identifiable information or personal data in a manner different from that stated at the time it was collected, all affected users will be notified.
 Users will have a choice as to whether their information is used in this manner.